Senior Deputy Vice-Chancellor

-Professor Cocklin is the Senior Deputy Vice Chancellor and also fulfils the requirements of the Deputy Vice Chancellor (Research and innovation) at James Cook University.
+Professor Chris Cocklin is the Senior Deputy Vice Chancellor and also fulfils the requirements of the Deputy Vice Chancellor (Research and Innovation) at James Cook University.

-He was appointed to the position of Senior Deputy Vice Chancellor in 2011, having previously served as Deputy Vice Chancellor (Research and Innovation) and Pro Vice Chancellor of Science, Engineering and IT at JCU.
-Previously Professor Cocklin was employed for 10 years at Monash University, where he served as Head of the School of Geography and Environmental Science and as the inaugural Director of the Monash Environment Institute.
-Professor Cocklin was based at University of Auckland from 1985-1997.
+He was appointed to the position of Senior Deputy Vice Chancellor in 2011, having previously served as Deputy Vice Chancellor (Research and Innovation) and Pro Vice Chancellor of the Faculty of Science, Engineering and IT at JCU.
+Previously Professor Cocklin was employed for 10 years at Monash University, where he was Head of the School of Geography and Environmental Science and the inaugural Director of the Monash Environment Institute.
+Professor Cocklin was based at the University of Auckland from 1985-1997.

-In his current role Professor Cocklin has oversight responsibility for the seven colleges and line management responsibility for the two academic divisions in which the colleges are situated.
-He also holds responsibility for the Division of Research and Innovation and Aboriginal and Torres Strait Island affairs.
+In his current role Professor Cocklin has oversight responsibility for the seven colleges of JCU and line management responsibility for the two academic divisions in which the colleges are situated.
+He also holds portfolio responsibility for the Division of Research and Innovation and Aboriginal and Torres Strait Islander affairs.

 His research interests are in resources and environmental policy, agriculture and rural communities, global environmental change, sustainable development, and corporate environmental management.
 Professor Cocklin is currently involved with two ARC Discovery projects: ‘Sustainable Farming in Australia: Market Instruments for Improved Land Management’ (with A/P Vaughan Higgins of Charles Sturt University and Professor Clive Potter, Imperial College) and ‘The actor and institutional dynamics in emerging socio-technical transitions, (with Profs Rebekah Brown of Monash University & Dean Loorbach, Erasmus University).